dibyadas/Midas/README.md

 Midas is gesture detection program written in Python that runs in the background silently tracking touchpad for gestures and executes the corresponding commands according to the mapping defined.

 The gesture mapping is defined as directions mapped to commands in the `gesture_map.yml` file.
+You can create your own gestures by using the cardinal directions D, U, R, L and ordinal directions DR, DL, UR, UL.
+So for a new gesture like Thunder, add `('UR', 'D', 'UR') : thunder` under `gesture_map` and add the corresponding command under `command_map`  as `thunder:'echo my_command_here'` and it is readily available the next time you trigger the detection.

+To trigger the detection, tap & hold the extreme top right corner of the touchpad for 0.3s until a notification appears.
+The mouse pointer is grabbed and no longer responds because the background process is processing all the touchpad input.
+Draw the gesture and you see a notification saying what gesture has been detected.
+To confirm it's execution, tap the touchpad within a sec of the notification appearing.
+If not, the gesture is refreshed.
+To stop the detection, tap & hold the same extreme corner for 0.3s until the notif appears.

-Here's what it might look like
+Here's what it might look like :

 ```yaml
 gesture_map: